-Getting to Know Mila Clarke Buckley, the Hangry Woman
+Getting to Know Mila Clarke, the Hangry Woman

-Mila Clarke Buckley is a Houston-based Type 2 diabetes advocate and digital storyteller.
-She started her website, The Hangry Woman, after being diagnosed with Type 2 diabetes in 2016.
+Mila Clarke is a Houston-based type 2 diabetes advocate and digital storyteller.
+She started her website, The Hangry Woman, after being diagnosed with type 2 diabetes in 2016.
 Per her website, her goal is to show every person with diabetes has nothing to be ashamed of when it comes to their chronic illness.
 On the Hangry Woman, Mila covers topics from diabetes management to travel and provides recipes that don’t make you sacrifice flavor.

 Tell us about yourself: When were you diagnosed with Type 2 diabetes?
 Were you experiencing any symptoms?
 How did you react to your diagnosis?